gregesposito/Swiftmailer-Transport--AWS-SES/README.md

 # What is it?

+This is minorly modified fork to allow me to extract the MessageID without the fuss of the ResponseReceivedListener.

 It's a simple transport for use with Swiftmailer to send mail over AWS SES.

 As on December 2011, Amazon [provides an SMTP interface to SES](http://aws.amazon.com/ses/faqs/#21), so you may prefer to use Swiftmailer's built in SMTP transport.